StaffanBetner/StaffanBetner.github.io/about.md

 permalink: /about/
 published: true
 ---
+I'm a statistician living in Uppsala, Sweden.
+When I'm not spending time in R, doing all kinds of statisticial analyses (both for work and for leisure), I'm a hobby genealogist and choir singer.

 ### Education
 - Degree of Bachelor of Social Science in Statistics.
 Uppsala University (2016)
 	- Minor subjects: Economics and Political Science